portworx/px-dev/README.md

   - /dev/xvdc: 42.9GB for container storage
 * (optional) Tag: add value 'px-cluster1' as the name

 Volumes used for container data can be magnetic or SSD.
-PX-Lite will apply different policies based on storage capabilities.
+PX-Lite will apply different policies based on storage disks capabilities.

 ### Step 2: Install and Configure Docker
 * SSH into your first server